Tobacco products in Indonesia

 Tobacco Industry is a road map of the regulations relating to all tobacco products in Indonesia.
 Tobacco Industry (TI) contains guidelines and industry classification and the products produced by the tobacco industry in Indonesia, including regulations, policies ribbon and excise, tobacco industry strategies, so on and so forth.
-Tobacco Industry was first coined by the Directorate General of Agro and Chemical Industry Department in 2009.
+Tobacco Industry was coined by the Directorate General of Agro and Chemical Industry Department in 2009.
 Tobacco Industry has a significant role for state revenue through taxes and excise, employments, and protection against multiple impacts of tobacco farmers and others.
 The development of the TI also consider public health in addition to concern on, so that the industry can grow well.
 TP is a labor-intensive industry, so to the present of TI and its association with upstream form the procurement of raw materials, particularly tobacco, cloves, and other industries are potential labor-absorbing industrial.

 Classification

 Tobacco Industry also classify into three groups, namely :